JonasSouza871/PolySense-Station-/PCB/README.md

 This PCB was designed to integrate all sensors, the Raspberry Pi Pico microcontroller, SD card module, OLED display, and RTC into a single compact board.
 The design simplifies assembly, improves reliability, and reduces the physical footprint compared to the original protoboard implementation.

+**Status**: Under development.
+The first version (v1) has been manufactured and tested, revealing some errors that will be corrected in version 2.

 ## Manufacturing

 - **Manufacturer**: [JLCPCB](https://jlcpcb.com/)